After a long day (or just whenever you feel like it), taking off your makeup can be a relaxing form of therapy, or it can just feel like a chore.

 I’m not a regular makeup wearer but if you do like a touch-up, no matter how often, reusable makeup remover pads are great for your budget, your face, and the environment.
 What’s not to like?

-LastRound gets my vote but whatever product you choose, know that you’re doing your bit for a zero-waste world.
+LastRound gets my vote for your home and makeup bag, but whatever product you choose, know that you’re doing your bit for a zero-waste world.
 And these little steps, if enough people take them - add up to real change.